-Karl T. Ulrich is Vice Dean of Entrepreneurship and Innovation and the CIBC Professor of Entrepreneurship and e-Commerce at the Wharton School of the University of Pennsylvania.
+Karl T. Ulrich is the Dean’s Office Advisor on Asia Strategy and the CIBC Professor of Entrepreneurship and e-Commerce at the Wharton School of the University of Pennsylvania.

 He also holds an appointment as Professor of Mechanical Engineering.
 His research is focused on innovation, entrepreneurship, and product development.